AbsaOSS/generate-release-notes/README.md

 - **Default**: false

 ### `skip-release-notes-label`
-- **Description**: Set to a label name to skip issues and PRs with this label from the release notes process generation.
+- **Description**: List labels used for detection if issues or pull requests are ignored in the Release Notes generation process.
+Example: `skip-release-notes, question`.
 - **Required**: No
 - **Default**: `skip-release-notes`